fellesverkstedet/fabricatable-machines/highway-mobile-large-format-cnc/README.md

 While Humphrey was a great proof of concept of Highway, I need to dissasemble it to get the electronics and mechanical parts.
 It is too heavy, too tall and un-aerodynamic to be permanently assembled in a vehicle.

+### Spindle

+The spindle is a Windward S4225-B60FL8.
+Max 6000 rpm BLDC 36V 250W which has it's own controller Windward BLDC-DZZ.
+At the moment the spindle unit is wired in manual mode:

+- Brown --> Motor U
+- Green -->  Motor V
+- Yellow --> Motor W
+- Red (small) --> Unused
+- Black (Small) --> Unused

+In the spindle controller Dip-switch 1 controls the ON/OFF of the unit and the RPM are controlled with a potentiometer.
+This will be changed in a future iteration.

+### Stepper motors

+Stepper motors are powered by 36V DC and the following color code:

+- PUL+ --> Blue
+- PUL- --> Green (GND)
+- DIR+ --> Yellow
+- DIR- --> Orange (GND)

+They all have the following Dip-Switch configuration:

+- S1 OFF
+- S2 ON
+- S3 ON
+- S4 OFF
+- S5 OFF

+Dip-Switch S6 varies with the motors (to recheck and adjust in MKI):

+- XR OFF
+- XL ON
+- Y OFF
+- Z ON

+The pins on the arduino are as follow:

+- Z Dir (yellow) --> D7
+- Z Pul (blue) --> D4

+- Y Dir (yellow) --> D5
+- Y Pul (blue) --> D2

+- X Dir (yellow) --> D6
+- X Pul (blue) --> D3

 ## The making of Highway MK I

 Highway MK I is a temporary iteration of the fabricatable CNC.
 I will use some commercial parts like an Igus linear axis and upcycle the Z axis from an old Probotix V90 CNC.